rhayes777/PyAutoFit/docs/installation/pip.rst

-We strongly recommend that you install **PyAutoFit** in a `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>`_, with the link attached describing what a virtual enviroment is and how to create one.
+We strongly recommend that you install **PyAutoFit** in a `Python virtual environment <https://www.geeksforgeeks.org/python-virtual-environment/>`_, with the link attached describing what a virtual environment is and how to create one.

 The latest version of **PyAutoFit** is installed via pip as follows (specifying the version as shown below ensures the installation has clean dependencies):